gl-vis/regl-scatter2d/readme.md

 `marker`, `markers` | `null` | Marker SDF image, should be a rectangular array with `0..1` 1-channel values of signed distance field.
 Use [bitmap-sdf](https://github.com/dfcreative/bitmap-sdf) or [svg-path-sdf](https://github.com/dfcreative/svg-path-sdf) to generate distance array from a canvas, image or svg. `.5` value of distance corresponds to the border line.
 If `null`, circular marker is used.
 `range`, `dataBox` | `null` | Data bounds limiting visible data as `[left, top, right, bottom]`.
 If `null`, the range is detected as `positions` boundaries.
 `viewport`, `viewBox` | `null` | Bounding box limiting visible area within the canvas in pixels, can be an array `[left, top, right, bottom]` or an object `{left|x, top|y, width|bottom, height|right}`.
-`precise` | `false` | Reduces max number of points and performance a bit, but enables 64-bit float precision.
 `snap` | `1e5` | Number of points threshold to enable snapping, can be bool.
 See [snap-points-2d](https://github.com/gl-vis/snap-points-2d).
 `ids`, `elements` | `null` | Subset of `points` to draw, should be an array of point ids.
 If `undefined`, all available points are drawn.
 <!-- `draw` | `true` | Redraw points.
 If `false`, options will be updated but no points drawn.
 If `'pick'`, the numeric indices will be drawn instead of colors. -->